zriyansh/signoz.io/blog/2022-05-20-datadog-vs-grafana.md

 ---
-title: DataDog vs Grafana - Key features & differences
+title: DataDog vs Grafana - Key Features & Differences
 slug: datadog-vs-grafana
-date: 2023-06-15
+date: 2024-01-25
 tags: [Tools Comparison]
 authors: ankit_anand
 description: In this article, we will compare DataDog with Grafana.
 Both are monitoring tools but differ significantly in their offerings.
 DataDog is a paid SaaS monitoring tool, while Grafana is an open-source metrics...